Chemical Tools To Study Molecular-Level Problems in Human Health

 Impacts: The chemical tools we develop and the molecular-level studies they enable will result in the elucidation of new biological pathways and regulatory mechanisms.
 These new biological discoveries will be leveraged to identify key players in human diseases leading to the revelation of new therapeutic targets.

 Research Area 2: Development of Small Molecule Approaches for Intracellular Compartment Delivery

-Training Opportunities: Students on projects in this area will gain experience in organic synthesis, peptide synthesis, molecular docking, fluorescence microscopy, traditional medicinal chemistry techniques including structure-activity relationships, and mammalian cell culture in addition to various biochemical, bioanalytical, and biophysical approaches.
+Training Opportunities: Students on projects in this area will gain experience in organic synthesis, peptide synthesis, molecular docking, fluorescence microscopy, traditional medicinal chemistry techniques including structure-activity relationships, and mammalian cell culture in addition to various biochemical, molecular biology, bioanalytical, and biophysical approaches.

 Impacts: The new versatile and modular subcellular targeting methods we develop will allow for more detailed studies of the role of these organelles in human health.
 A better understanding of the biology of these organelles paired with our intracellular delivery approaches will allow for the development of improved chemical tools and therapeutics.